-As many of you already know, I spend my dear, long day around customer websites that are usually based on WordPress.
-For this reason, today again a tip that I just learned myself when I checked the loading time of a website Tool from Pingdom controlled.
+As many of you already know, I spend my whole day dealing with customer websites, which are usually based on Wordpress.
+For the reason today again a tip that I just learned myself when I was using the loading time of a website Tool from Pingdom controlled.

-The website received the grade "A" (corresponds to school grade 1) everywhere, but a lonely "E" entry (school grade 5) with the message "Specify a Vary: Accept-Encoding Header".
-Incidentally, this message is not only available with the load time tool from Pingdom but also with other tests such as GTmetrix or Google PageSpeed Insights.
+The site had received A grades (equivalent to grade 1) across the board, but a lone "E" (grade 5) entry with the message "Specify a Vary: Accept-Encoding Header."
+Incidentally, this message is not only available with the loading time tool from Pingdom, but also with other tests such as GTmetrix or Google PageSpeed Insights.

 Basically, this message means that the server may be caching data, but isn't looking at the modern ones Browserthat support gzip compression actually get the compressed files.
 In the "worst" case, it could happen that an old browser is properly sent an uncompressed version of a file and this is cached on the server side.
 If a modern browser then comes by, it will also get the uncompressed data, which of course limits the performance when loading.